This site is dedicated to all who served with No. 35 Squadron (1916 – 1982) and to the memory of those that lost their

 …. and those that served in the post war years, flying the Lancaster, the Lincoln, the Washington, the Canberra and the Vulcan

-It remembers the ground trades, such as the tinsmiths, sailmakers and riggers from World War I, and the latter day trades such as the flight line mechanics and technicians, working outside in all weathers to ensure that each aircraft was repaired and serviced, ready for the next flight.
+It remembers the ground trades, such as the tinsmiths, sailmakers and riggers from World War I, and the latter day trades such as the flight line mechanics and technicians, working in all weathers to ensure that each aircraft was repaired, serviced, refuelled and armed, ready for the next flight.

-…… and those working away in the background, ensuring that equipment, kit and information was always available.
+…… and those that worked away in the background, ensuring that equipment, kit and information was always available.

-Information has been added to this “repository” site over an eight year period and, wherever possible, original documents, such as the Operations Record Book, Aircraft Movement Cards and Bomber Command Loss Cards, were used as the primary source of information.
-However, these documents are known to be inaccurate and errors may have occurred during transcription.
+Information has been added to this “repository” site over an eight year period and, wherever possible, original documents, such as the Operations Record Book, Aircraft Movement Cards and Bomber Command Loss Cards, have been used as the primary source.

 However, these documents are known to be prone to transcription errors and we therefore ask that you use the material on the site in conjunction with other sources to ensure that we do not perpetuate historical inaccuracy.